Thor77/gitlight/docs/hacking/goals.rst

 ==============

-GitLight is meant to be a simple and lightweight tool to make collaboration with gitolite3 easy and enjoyable. wikis and project boards features are out of scope for this project.
+GitLight is meant to be a simple and lightweight tool to make collaboration with gitolite3 easy and enjoyable.
+Wikis and project boards features are out of scope for this project.
 Although, it may be possible to write a pluggable interface to include additional features.